ppresto/field-workshops-consul/docs/slides/multi-cloud/consul-oss/consul-5.md

 It is an ideal for replacing complicated API queries that often require custom formatting.

+???
+ex:
+consul template renaders the template files as things change.

+ex: dynamically configure nginx with an address of a service in consul and reload it.

 ---
 name: Service-Registry-Integration-DNS
 class: img-right compact